Teradata/stacki-wiki/Home.md

 3. Configure OS.

-4. Configure networking.
+4. Configure networking (including authenticated SSH password-less access.)

 5. Leave you to be productive, to focus on more interesting problems.

 With Stacki, machines are disposable.
 Everything is built from the ground up programmatically so recovering from disasters means just rebuilding your servers.

 Stacki delivers certainty.
 If you're configuring individual machines on a daily basis without automation, you're losing.
-Our goal is to keep you off of your servers and away from the question "what state are my servers in?", because you'll always know.
+Our goal is to keep you from having to configure individual servers and away from the question "What state are my servers in?", because you'll always know.

-Once your servers are installed with Stackidone, you can augment them with your favorite configuration toolset - be it Salt, Chef, Puppet, CFEngine, Ansible, or homegrown - so you don't have throw away work you've already done.
+Once your servers are installed with Stacki, augment them with your favorite configuration toolset - be it shell scripts, Salt, Chef, Puppet, CFEngine, Ansible, or homegrown - you don't have throw away work already done.
+(Although, once you see what it can do, some of that post-install configuration management may be easily replaced during installation.)

 ## Origins

 Long before devops and webscale we were building world class [supercomputers](http://www.sdsc.edu) made from simple Linux boxes.
 The hardware was cheap, but the complexity at scale killed us.
 So we helped create the [Rocks](http://www.rocksclusters.org) toolkit to automate the deployment of high performance computing clusters.
-Along the way we, started [StackIQ](http://www.stackiq.com) to build upon the Rocks software and make it appropriate for the enterprise.
+Along the way, we started [StackIQ](http://www.stackiq.com) to build on the Rocks software and make it appropriate for the enterprise.
-The lessons we've learned from large scale HPC and enterprise computing are now yours as part of Stacki.
+The lessons we've learned from large scale HPC and enterprise computing are yours as part of Stacki.

 ### Open Source<a name="license"></a>